-- Please note this service will be ending on January 6th, 2020 with Google Sites as a primary alternative.
+IMPORTANT: This service will be ending on JUNE 1st, 2021 with Google Sites as a primary alternative.
 Contact information for the ITS Helpdesk can be found at the bottom of this page for any questions you may have.

 - Personal home (web) pages residing on the homepage.umflint.edu server are created and maintained solely by the individual authors, not by the University of Michigan-Flint.